Psychrobacter cryohalolentis

-Psychrobacter cryohalolentis is a Gram-negative, nonmotile species of bacteria.
+Psychrobacter cryohalolentis is a Gram-negative, nonmotile, aerobic species of bacteria.
 It was first isolated from Siberian permafrost.
 Its type strain is K5^{T} (=DSM 17306^{T} =VKM B-2378^{T}).

 Hypoacylated lipopolysaccharide (LPS) from P. cryohalolentis induces moderate TLR4-mediated inflammatory response in macrophages and such LPS bioactivity may potentially result in the failure of local and systemic bacterial clearance in patients.

+P. cryohaloentis has an optimum growth temperature of 22 °C. The species requires 10 mM of NaCl for growth and can tolerate a salinity of as high as 1.25 M NaCl.
+Cells are catalase and oxidase positive.